ccxvee/react-use-mounted/README.md

 # @ccxvee/react-use-mounted
-React custom hook that allows to check whether the component is mounted or not.
+React custom hook that allows to check whether a component is mounted or not.

 ## Installation
 ```